xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 caffeinate xpm run build-develop --config darwin-x64 -C ~/Work/clang-xpack.git
 ```

-The build takes about 22 minutes.
+The build takes about 1h05.

 When functional, push the `xpack-develop` branch to GitHub.